With Medijump you can browse 8 facilities offering different types of Bariatric Surgery procedures in Romania.

 Am fost operata pentru o hernie ombilicala incarcerata de catre domnul dr. Matei Ionut Gabriel.
 A dat dovada de rabdare si profesionalism atat dansul cat si restul personalului responsabil pentru operatie.
 Nu au existat complicatii si am fost tratata cu promptitudine de catre asistentele ce m-au ingrijit.
 Mici probleme cu angajatii de la receptie.
 Trebuiesc instruiti mai mult, pentru ca sunt panicati atunci cand le ceri informatii.
 Nu stiu ce sa faca si esti nevoit sa astepti pana se consulta intre ei.
 O varianta ar fii sa le puneti un ecuson cu “incepator” ca sa sti la ce sa te astepti.
 Spitalul este foarte curat si respecta normele de igiena si distantare sociala.

-Florin Turcu - Hospital St. Mary, located in Calea Grivitei, Bucharest, Romania offers patients Gastric Sleeve procedures among its total of 3 available procedures, across 2 different specialties.
-Currently, there's no pricing information for Gastric Sleeve procedures at Florin Turcu - Hospital St. Mary, as all prices are available on request only, whilst the national average price is approximately $3,704.
-All procedures and treatments are undertaken by just a small team of specialists, with 3 in total at the Hospital, and they are accredited by IFSO - International Federation for the Surgery of Obesity and Metabolic Disorders
+Florin Turcu - Hospital St. Mary, can be found in Calea Grivitei, Bucharest, Romania and offers its patients Gastric Sleeve procedures as well as 3 other procedures, across 2 different procedure categories.
+At present, there is no pricing information for Gastric Sleeve procedures at Florin Turcu - Hospital St. Mary.
+The pricing information is quite specialised, so it's only available on request, and the average price is around $3,704.
+A small team of medical professionals undertake all procedures at the Hospital, with 3 in total, and Florin Turcu - Hospital St. Mary is accredited by just one known accreditations institute, IFSO - International Federation for the Surgery of Obesity and Metabolic Disorders

-Carpatia Group, located in Calea Grivitei, Bucharest, Romania offers patients Gastric Sleeve procedures among its total of 30 available procedures, across 8 different specialties.
-Currently, there's no pricing information for Gastric Sleeve procedures at Carpatia Group, as all prices are available on request only, whilst the national average price is approximately $3,704.
-There are many specialists available at the Hospital, with 5 in total, and they have multiple recognized accreditations, including: Nobel Biocare Fellowship ProgramZimmer Biomet Dental Education ProgramEBOPRAS - European Board of Plastic Reconstructive and Aesthetic SurgeryEURAPS - European Association of Plastic SurgeonsEAFPS - European Academy of Facial Plastic SurgeryESCD - European Society of Cosmetic DentistryUNAS - Uniunea Nationala a Asociatiilor StomatologiceSRMR - Societatea Romana de Microchirurgie ReconstructivaAMSPPR - Asociatia Medicilor Stomatologi cu Practica Privata din RomaniaAGD - Academy of General Dentistry
+Carpatia Group, can be found in Calea Grivitei, Bucharest, Romania and offers its patients Gastric Sleeve procedures as well as 30 other procedures, across 8 different procedure categories.
+At present, there is no pricing information for Gastric Sleeve procedures at Carpatia Group.
+The pricing information is quite specialised, so it's only available on request, and the average price is around $3,704.
+Many medical professionals work at the Hospital, with 5 in total, and Carpatia Group has several accreditations, including: Nobel Biocare Fellowship ProgramZimmer Biomet Dental Education ProgramEBOPRAS - European Board of Plastic Reconstructive and Aesthetic SurgeryEURAPS - European Association of Plastic SurgeonsEAFPS - European Academy of Facial Plastic SurgeryESCD - European Society of Cosmetic DentistryUNAS - Uniunea Nationala a Asociatiilor StomatologiceSRMR - Societatea Romana de Microchirurgie ReconstructivaAMSPPR - Asociatia Medicilor Stomatologi cu Practica Privata din RomaniaAGD - Academy of General Dentistry

 At Medijump, we're making medical easy.
 You can search, compare, discuss, and book your medical all in one place.
 We open the door to the best medical providers worldwide, saving you time and energy along the way, and it's all for FREE, no hidden fees, and no price markups guaranteed.
 So what are you waiting for?